bin-mech/basic-linux-commands/README.md

 (1). *Open* the Dash by clicking the Ubuntu icon in the upper-left, type `terminal`, and select the Terminal application from the results that appear.

 (2).
 Hit the keyboard *shortcut*: **Ctrl** + **Alt** + **T**

+## 2. pwd command

+This command prints the location of your current working directory.
+It's important to know actually where you're before going to a parent or sub directories.

+> binli@ubuntu:~$ `pwd